-There are certain behaviours that on many occasions we normalize them since our dog does it from a very young age, but have you ever wondered why they sit on their feet?
-Although this behaviour is quite common, I just remember being asked once or twice, as last week a client asked me again after a long time, I decided to write the article.
+Why does my dog sit on my foot?.
+There are certain behaviors that on many occasions we normalize them since our dog does it from a very young age, but have you ever wondered why they sit on their feet?
+Although this behavior is quite common, I just remember being asked once or twice, as last week a client asked me again after a long time, I decided to write the article.

 The truth is that there are many theories to explain this curious action, and there is not one to which it is attributed entirely.
 The most common method gives us the idea that the dominant dog will try to mark its territory in front of the other members of the pack and to sit on our feet is marking us as its property.